ohenley/amoc/readme.md

 ## Getting Started

 This repo is basic exemplifying code that is supposed to work out of the box.
 NOTE: At the moment only the win32 platform is supported.
+Next is Linux.

 ### Prerequisites